• Cat Behaviour Support and Training

-PG Dip Clinical Animal Behaviourist (CAB)
+Lisa Sinnott PG Dip Clinical Animal Behaviourist (CAB)

-Send me a message - photos of your kitties are always very welcome!
+Please do send me a message - photos of your kitties are always very welcome!

-I studied clinical animal behaviour with the prestigious University of Edinburgh Royal (Dick) School of Vet Studies.
-My studies mean I can help people who have a new kitten and want to get things off on the right paw, to people who want help and support with a challenge with their cats behaviour.
+My studies mean I can help people who have a new kitten and want to get things off on the right paw,

-“Lisa was so helpful when she visited our home to give advice on how to reduce the conflict between our several cats.
-We were required to provide a lot of background information in advance, but she'd read it all and her one-hour session with us (and our cats) was packed with incredibly useful advice.
-Over time we've implemented all her recommendations, and each stage has helped to create a more harmonious atmosphere.
+was packed with incredibly useful advice.
+Over time we've implemented all her recommendations and each stage has helped to create a more harmonious atmosphere.
 She left us with details of plenty of reading material so we can keep learning.
-We highly recommend her.”
+We would highly recommend her services to others.”
+Louise, St Albans

 Send me an email to see how I can help you and your cat.
+I can help you understand why your cat is behaving this way.

-I am here to help and support you.
-People tell me that I am down to earth, supportive and excellent at communicating.
+Clients have told me that I am down to earth, supportive and excellent at communicating with them.

 Your cat is unique.
 That’s why a full history is taken so I understand the different reasons for their behaviour.